Before We Jump In...

 Patios, Budgets, and the Principle of Consolidation

-We simply mean that you want to put as much patio as possible in your congregating areas, and only enough everywhere else to be functional and aethstetically pleasing.
+We simply mean that you want to put as much patio as possible in your congregating areas, and only enough everywhere else to be functional and aesthetically pleasing.

-The very worst use of that space would be to evenly distribute 8' of patio around the entire pool.
+The very worst use of that space would be to evenly distribute 8 ft. of patio around the entire pool.
 Why?
 Because you would be without any single place to congregate and have more area than you need around much of the pool.

-Make Sure You Get Enough Patio...or Plan to Add-On in the Future
+Make Sure You Get Enough Patio...or Plan to Add On in the Future

 What Pool Patio Materials Should I Consider and Why?